 \section{Conclusion}

-The Liouville PDE-based sliced-Wasserstein flows provide improved convergence with reduced loss and/or reduced variance.
-In the high-dimensionality with sensitive attributes around 60 and 120, the accuracy and/or fairness are improved from Liouville-PDE based SWF barycenter in comparison to SWF, and also as an reasonable alternative in comparison to the exact Wasserstein barycenter where computational complexity exceedingly elevates.
+The Liouville PDE-based sliced-Wasserstein flows provide improved convergence with reduced loss and/or reduced variance as a reasonable alternative to the SWF.
+In the high-dimensionality of around 60 and 120, the Liouville-PDE based SWF barycenter is alternatively competent to accuracy and/or fairness in comparison to the SWF, and also significantly improves in fairness in comparison to the exact Wasserstein barycenter, where computational complexity exceedingly elevates.